LillianLuzinsky/real-world-vue2/README.md

 6) How to create nested components
 7) What are base components (icon or a submit button) and how to make them global by adding them in the main.js file
 8) Automatic Global Registration
+9) What a slot is: the same button component can have different functionalities